kairosinc/api-examples/python-demo/static/docs/detect/Detect.md

 Upon clicking one of the image thumbnails, a POST request is made to the Kairos API with the ID of the selected video using the following endpoint: https://api.kairos.com/detect

-To accomplish this, an AJAX script in the `detectDemoApp.js` file POSTS to the endpoint `/detect/send-to-api` using Python Flask.
-Python makes a POST to the `/detect` endpoint with the proper headers containing the user's Kairos app_id and api_ky values.
+To accomplish this, an AJAX script in the `detectDemoApp.js` file POSTS to the Python route `/detect/send-to-api` using Python Flask.
+Python makes a POST to the `/detect` endpoint with the proper headers containing the user's Kairos app_id and api_key values.
 The API response is sent to the `apiCallback()` method, which formats the JSON response for viewing, and draws a box around the detected face, along with various other feature points.

 ![Box Around Face](/python-demo/static/docs/detect/box.png?raw=true)